MicrosoftDocs/dynamics365smb-docs/business-central/admin-migrate-customer-data.md

 3. To review errors, select a line, and then choose the **Show Error** action.

     The **Error Text** field contains the reason for the error.
 The **Field Caption** field contains the caption of the field that contains the error.
-4. To correct an error or otherwise make an update, in the **Migration Overview** page, choose the **Migration Record** action, and then, in the **Migration Record** page, correct the record with the error.
+4. To correct an error or otherwise make an update, on the **Migration Overview** page, choose the **Migration Record** action, and then, on the **Migration Record** page, correct the record with the error.

-When you make a correction, the record is removed from the list of records in the **Migration Data Errors** page.
+When you make a correction, the record is removed from the list of records on the **Migration Data Errors** page.

 You are now ready to apply the customer’s data to the database.